sandpiper-framework/sandpiper-web/README.md

 git submodule update --init --recursive
 ```

-6. Build your site (to the /public directory):
+6. Build your site (to the /public directory).
+This also creates the local [Lunr](https://lunrjs.com/) search index file:

 ```
 hugo